Cornell North Campus: 20th century

-In the 1990s, JAM was housed in Class of 1926 Hall on West Campus and housed 200 undergraduate students.
-This arrangement was superseded by the North Campus Initiative and the demolition of the University Halls.

 The present programmatic layout of North Campus was initially proposed in 1997, by then-Cornell President Hunter R. Rawlings III.
 It was designed to promote the unification of the freshman living areas.
 North Campus was brought about to bring together Cornell's disjointed first-year programs.
 This North Campus Initiative, as the proposal was called, united the vision of Charles Dagit and Alan Chimacoff with the Hillier Group and Dagit-Saylor Associates chosen to implement the plan which led to the construction of Mews Hall, Court Hall, and Appel Commons.
 Both Mews and Court are considered to be temporary names, to be replaced by the names of donors.

 21st century

 On October 14, 2005, the southern wing of Court Hall was re-dedicated as Bauer Hall, marking the generosity of the Bauer family, and the B Wing of Court was renamed Kay, making the hall's full name Court-Kay-Bauer.
-Completed in 2002, Appel Commons became the second community center on North Campus.
-It contains North Star dining, Ezra's Emporium, a fitness center, and multipurpose rooms.

 North Campus Residential Expansion (NCRE)

 The North Campus Residential Expansion (NCRE), announced in 2018, added six buildings with about 2,000 beds and a dining hall to North Campus.
-The project is led by Trowbridge Wolf Michaels Landscape Architects.
+The project was led by Trowbridge Wolf Michaels Landscape Architects.
 The five new residence halls are named for alumni Toni Morrison, M.A. ’55, Ruth Bader Ginsburg ’54, Barbara McClintock (B.S.
 1923, M.A.
 1925, Ph.D.
 1927), Hu Shih (B.A.
 1914), and to honor the Cayuga Nation ("Ganędagǫ").
 Morrison and Ganędagǫ opened in fall 2021, and Shih, McClintock and Ginsburg opened in fall 2022.
+While McClintock, Hu Shih, and RBG exclusively house freshmen, Morrison and Ganedago only house upper-level students.